After Birth Allure: Get It and Keep It

 Yes, you read that right.
 It really doesn’t matter what your disposition is, for it’s up to you to either wallow in discontentment or make the most of your situation.
 In regards to this, have you heard of a beautifully discontented person?
 Indeed not, but we have seen beautifully happy ones in various sizes, colours and walks of life!

 Re-evaluate your life as a new mom and do your best to see the positive side of everything, for that’s where true happiness exists — in being thankful for what you have.

 The point to really keep in mind here is that there is absolutely no gain in worrying about stuff that you cannot immediately change, like your weight for the first few months after birth, or the clothes that won’t fit just yet.
-While you may think that how you look on the outside is how others are judging you, here’s the rub – it’s actually the happy and cheery attitude of a new mom can set of an inner glow that just cannot be compared to how fast she has slimmed down or if she has slimmed down at all.
+While you may think that how you look on the outside is how others are judging you, here’s the rub — it’s actually the happy and cheery attitude of a new mom that sets off an inner glow that just cannot be compared to how fast she has slimmed down or if she has slimmed down at all.

 Eat well, enjoy your food

-We’re not implying that you make it a habit to down an entire tub of ice-cream at one sitting, but rather, we’re pointing out that some well-timed indulgences may help to keep you attractively happy as a new mom.
-So, enjoy your favourite foods and while you’re at it, drink lots of water too for hydration, take your probiotic supplements for good digestion and a glowing skin!
+While we’re not implying that you make it a habit to down an entire tub of ice-cream at one sitting, some well-timed indulgences help to keep you attractively happy as a new mom.
+So, enjoy your favourite foods and while you’re at it, drink lots of water too for hydration, good digestion and a glowing skin!